ed-george/CutOff/README.md

 Cut Off
 ======

-*"A Java annotation library increase productivity for fun and profit"*
+*"A Java annotation library to increase productivity for fun and profit"*

 Cut Off is a simple way of making sure deadlines are met.